stacks-network/docs/concepts/sbtc/security-considerations.md

 - Signers can rotate their private keys to mitigate risks of key compromise
 - Key rotation process must be carefully coordinated to maintain peg wallet security

-## Dynamic Blocklist

-- Signers implement a dynamic blocklist to prevent processing of suspicious transactions
-- Blocklist criteria and implementation must be regularly reviewed and updated

 ## Smart Contract Security

 - All sBTC-related Clarity contracts should undergo thorough security audits